5 min read

 Frequently asked questions

-While your core work personality tends to remain stable, how you express your professional self can evolve as you gain experience and confidence.
-You learn to manage your blind spots and lean more effectively into your strengths.
+Your core work personality tends to stay stable, but how you express it at work changes as you gain experience and confidence.
+You learn to manage your blind spots and lean into your strengths more deliberately.

-How do I know what my work personality is?
+How do I find out my work personality?

-What if my job doesn't match my professional self?
+What if my job doesn't fit my professional self?

 Related